JuliaSpace/ReferenceFrameRotations.jl/docs/src/man/quaternions.md

 !!! warning

     Since the type `Quaternion` is **immutable**, its components cannot be changed individually after the creation.
 Hence, the following operation will lead to an error:

     ```julia
     q.q0 = 1.0  # This is not defined and will not work.
     ```

-    If you want to modify a single value for the quaternion, then you need to create another one:
+    If you want to modify a single value for the quaternion, you need to create another
+    one:

     ```julia
     q = Quaternion(1.0, q.q1, q.q2, q.q3)
     ```

     This can be annoying sometimes, but using an immutable type provided a huge performance boost for the algorithm.

 ## Operations

 ### Sum, subtraction, and scalar multiplication

 The sum between quaternions, the subtraction between quaternions, and the multiplication between a quaternion and a scalar are defined as usual:

 ```math
 \begin{aligned}